baldersd/CryptoMining/Miner Scripts/readme.md

 </ul>
 <img src="ewbfzecrig1.png">
 <h2>Using TMUX</h2>
-1. Have a look at the startmining.sh file as it will explain how the session works.<br/>
+1. Have a look at the startmining.sh file as it will explain how the session works.
+You can also check out the <a href="https://linux.die.net/man/1/tmux" target="_new">man pages</a> for tmux.<br/>
 2. Once TMUX is started and the miner app started within - you will not see anything on screen yet (as it runs in background).<br/>
 3. Run "tmux attach" to connect to that session.<br/>
 4. You can close the terminal window anytime it will remain running.<br/>